TravelCenters of America LLC SR NT (NASDAQ:TANNL) to Issue $0.50 Quarterly Dividend

 TravelCenters of America LLC SR NT (NASDAQ:TANNL) declared a quarterly dividend on Thursday, December 30th, Wall Street Journal reports.
-Shareholders of record on Monday, February 14th will be given a dividend of 0.50 per share on Monday, February 28th.
-This represents a $2.00 annualized dividend and a yield of 7.69%.
-The ex-dividend date of this dividend is Friday, February 11th.
+Shareholders of record on Sunday, May 15th will be given a dividend of 0.50 per share on Tuesday, May 31st.
+This represents a $2.00 dividend on an annualized basis and a yield of 7.69%.
+The ex-dividend date of this dividend is Thursday, May 12th.

 Receive News & Ratings for TravelCenters of America LLC SR NT Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for TravelCenters of America LLC SR NT and related companies with MarketBeat.com's FREE daily email newsletter.